coreinfrastructure/best-practices-badge/doc/implementation.md

 information about project P.
 Note that if the user is a local account (not GitHub), then the user also has to have their email address validated first.

-## Filling in the form

-Previously we hoped to auto-generate the form, but it's difficult to create a good UI experience that way.
-So for the moment, we're not doing that.

 ## GitHub-related badges